 Latvian is also known as Lettish and is one of the two standing Baltic languages.
 It is like the Lithuanian language and is also part of the Indo-European language family.
-At present, about 1.5 million people speak Latvian not just within the country but also in Lithuania, Russia, Sweden, Canada, and Belarus.
+At present, about 1.5 million people speak Latvian, not just within the country but also in Lithuania, Russia, Sweden, Canada, and Belarus.

 The Latvian language is ancient, dating its earliest texts to the 16th century.
 You can trace the grammar rules back to the 18th century, which is why we can say that this language definitely reflects the people’s history too.
 The grammatical patterns and slang used have massively evolved due to historical events.
 The language has three dialects: Eastern group, Western, and Central.
-Although the language is closely related to the other Baltic language, Lithuanian, it is a different language and the more innovative ones.
+Although the language is closely related to the other Baltic language, Lithuanian, it is a different language and the more innovative one.
 Some examples can be highlighted in the reduction of vowels in the final syllables, the influence of Finnish word accents, and many more.

 Many linguists are fond of this language and continuously try to engage and discover its beauty.
-The values of the Indo-European language it has retained is one of the main reasons linguists are always running after its literature.
+The values of the Indo-European language it has retained are one of the main reasons linguists are always running after its literature.
 So, whether you are traveling to Latvia or not, learning some essential words will definitely give you an insight into the beautiful language, boosting your language skills.

-Common Latvian Vocab
+What Are Common Latvian Vocabulary?

 Coming to the central part, when it comes to everyday vocabulary, the first essential thing, especially for a traveler, is the group of greeting words and phrases like hello, good morning, have a nice day, etc. So, at first, this section will cover some greeting terms and then move on to many words that are Latvian daily vocabulary words under different categories.
 If you are ready, let’s get right into it.